adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Bloat makes it harder to maintain and degrades performance.

 ## Why?
-Because reuse makes debugging more difficult
+Because reuse makes debugging more difficult.

 When debugging an element, there will be several applicable CSS selectors playing a part making it noisey.